 The application must be accompanied by such additional information as required by the Director of Admissions to establish justification for favorable consideration.
+It is the applicant's responsibility to ensure all required items are received by the Office of Admissions by the close of business of the deadline.

 Applying for readmission requires:

-- 1. a completed application for readmission and \$15 fee prior to the deadlines stated above; - 2. a typed resume to include a description of what you have done during your absence.
-Include: employment, schools attended, courses taken, and a statement for why you wish to return to MMA; - 3. two (2) letters of recommendation from MMA faculty members and/or administrators; - 4. a letter of recommendation from a recent employer; - 5. an official transcript from each school attended since last enrolled at MMA; - 6. written proof from MMA's Chief Financial Officer stating that you are in satisfactory financial standing with the college.
+1. a completed application for readmission and \$15 fee prior to the deadlines stated above;

+- 2. a letter of intent noting why you wish to return to Maine Maritime Academy and a brief description of what you've been doing since you left; - 3. a typed resume to include a description of what you have done during your absence.
+Include: employment, schools attended, courses taken; - 4. two (2) letters of recommendation from MMA faculty members and/or administrators; \ - 5. a letter of recommendation from a recent employer; \ - 6. an official transcript from each school attended since last enrolled at MMA; - 7. written proof from MMA's Chief Financial Officer stating that you are in satisfactory financial standing with the college.